 On August 28th, 1924, she married Hugh Alexander Pollock, the editor of the publishing firm George Newens.
 In 1926, the couple moved to their first house, the "Elfin Cottage" in Beckenham.

 In 1929, they moved to the "Old Thatch" a cottage near the River Thames in Bourne End, Buckinghamshire.
 Enid Blyton loved the cottage, and it was here that she enjoyed a social life.
 She loved to play tennis and bridge.

-During this time, her husband Hugh was working with Churchhill for his work about the First World War.
-He slowly went into depression knowing that they were about to enter into a Second World War.
+During this time, her husband Hugh was working with Churchill for his work about the First World War.
+He slowly went into depression, knowing that they were about to enter into a Second World War.

 Enid and her husband Hugh were very busy and spent a little time together.
 They slowly grew apart and finally divorced.